Amaguk2023/Pyspark_Weather_ETL/README.md

 ***Extras***
 - To verify that your scheduled job is working you can change the crontab to "* * * * *".
 - Airflow folder included.
 This has the DAG file + Modules for Apache Airflow Scheduler.
-Original weather module has been divided into two.
+The Modules folder includes the Original weather module divided into two Weather_A and Weather_B.